 Janine was born in Ohio and grew up in Savannah.
 She graduated from Valdosta State University with a Bachelor of Science in Early Childhood Education and earned a Master of Education in Counseling in 2006.
-One of her greatest passions is teaching, and this year is her 20th.
+One of her greatest passions is teaching, and this year is her 21st.
 She has worked for the Savannah-Chatham County Public School System and for Richmond County School System in a variety of grade levels throughout the years.
-Janine completed her Montessori Certification through the North American Montessori Center and has recently earned her Gifted Certification.
-This will be her 5th year here at CEMCS!
+Janine has completed her Gifted Education certification and Montessori Certification through the North American Montessori Center, and she is currently gaining additional MACTE-accredited training with the Montessori Teacher Education Institute.
+This will be her 6th year here at CEMCS!

 Ashton enjoys spending her free time with her family, significant other and friends.
-She absolutely loves the beach, swimming, kayaking, and drawing.
+Ashton welcomed a new baby boy to her family in December 2022, and she loves the beach, swimming, kayaking, and drawing.
 Her goal as a teacher is to instill a love of learning in her students by helping all children discover their interests in a positive learning environment.

 Even though she was born in Michigan and raised in Illinois, Patty considers Savannah her true home.
-She is very involved with animal rescue and taking care of her fur babies, Stella and Stewie.
+She is very involved with animal rescue and taking care of all 8 of her fur babies!
 Patty embraces the challenge of teaching in all aspects of life.
 She feels she learns as much as she teaches.
 Every day is different and should be welcomed with enthusiasm, a belief that she hopes to instill in her students.
-As she begins her 5th year at CEMCS, Patty finds teaching her “family of students” to be the best part of her day.
+As she begins her 6th year at CEMCS, Patty finds teaching her “family of students” to be the best part of her day.

 Michelle was born and raised in New Jersey.
 She has a B.A.
 Degree in Sociology from The College of New Jersey.
 While she worked as a counselor in a residential facility for homeless teenagers in NYC, she discovered a passion for teaching.
 Michelle returned to school and earned a M.A. in Special Education from New Jersey City University.
 She has worked for the past 25+ years teaching and advocating for students with disabilities.
 During her career in NJ, Michelle was involved in the development and implementation of special programs, such as track, dance, and swimming.
 Michelle believes that all students can thrive when given the opportunity to explore their interests, question the world around them, and challenge themselves daily to do better and be better.